 Note: RP_T = Rating Points earned based on target attainment (i.e., the degree to which the student vertical scale score, or VSS, meets or exceeds their individualized AVT and/or MAT for a given student growth record). j = an index for the student growth record (i.e., a matched current and prior year test in the same subject for the same student). n{GR} = the number of student growth records included in the indicator at the school (or within the district or state, as appropriate for comparison metrics or for district or state report cards). n{MAG} = the number of growth records included in the indicator for which the student demonstrated at least Median Annual Growth (i.e., their VSS on a given test met or exceeded their MAT for that test). n{AVG} = the number of growth records included in the indicator for which the student demonstrated at least Median Annual Growth (i.e., their VSS on a given test met or exceeded their AVT for that test). n{AVG} = the number of Indicator Points available for meeting or exceeding the AVT for student growth record j as indicated in Table 15). n{PtAVG} = the number of growth records included in the indicator for which the student demonstrated Partial Added-Value Growth (i.e., their VSS exceeded their MAT but did not meet or exceed their AVT).
-PrAVT_j = Proportion of Added Value Target (i.e., the proportion of the distance between the MAT and the AVT at which the student's current-year VSS falls for growth record j, that ${}{PrAVT_j}$.
-PtAVP_j = Partial Added Value Points (i.e., the Indicator Points available for student but not the AVT for student growth record j as indicator Points available for growth record j, that ${}{PrAVT_j}$.
-PtAVP_j = Partial Added Value Points (i.e., the Indicator Points available for exceeding the MAT but not the AVT for student growth record j as indicated in Table 15).
+PrAVT_j = Proportion of Added Value Target (i.e., the proportion of the distance between the MAT and the AVT at which the student's current-year VSS falls for growth record j, that ${}{PrAVT_j} = {}{VS_j - MAT_j} / {}{VT_j - MAT_j}$.
+PtAVP_j = Partial Added Value Points (i.e., the Indicator Points available for exceeding the AVT for student growth record j as indicated Points available for growth record j, that ${}{PrAVT_j} = {}{VS_j - MAT_j} / {}{VT_j - MAT_j}$.

-1. Let n{GR} equal the number of student growth records included in the indicator at the school (or within the district or state, as appropriate for comparison metrics or for district or state report cards; see the What Students are Included in the Indicator section above).
+- 1. Let n{GR} equal the number of student growth records included in the indicator at the school (or within the district or state, as appropriate for comparison metrics or for district or state report cards; see the What Students are Included in the Indicator section above). - 2.
+For each student growth record included in the indicator, determine the student's individualized MAT and AVT for the current year ELA SC READY and/or for the current year Mathematics SC READY according to the following sub-steps: